tablexi/a11y-testing-sandbox/README.md

 We've also set up CI for Axe, Lighthouse and Pa11y following [this guide](https://www.adrianbolonio.com/en/accessibility-github-actions/).
 The configuration can be found in [./.github/workflow/a11y.yml](./.github/workflows/a11y.yml).

+## A note on motion settings

+One of the things that we included was the use of the CSS media query [prefers-reduced-motion](./src/components/a11y/index.css).
+This will prevent animations if the user has selected to reduce motion in their OS.
+If we would like to see this in action we can follow the [instructions here](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences) for our OS.

 ## Additional resources

 We won't cover these [additional resources](https://docs.google.com/presentation/d/1BDgNvwI-PfwptjykfwcgB_OvABbs4hoC4P4B4kTxRaU/edit) during the working session, but they inspired us and so we wanted to pass them on!